What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Top Web Development Challenges & Solutions

-Browser and platform compatibility are typically one of the biggest challenges for web developers.
+Browser and platform compatibility are typically one of the biggest web application development issues.
 Therefore, you need to make sure the sites work on all the existing browsers on the internet and devices of different screen sizes.

-This step becomes crucial due to legacy browsers that do not support modern features, security measures, and layouts.
-One of the most famous examples of legacy browsers being a nightmare for web development is Internet Explorer.
-Due to its poor performance, Microsoft announced that its services will be discontinued after June 15th, 2022.
+These specific tasks becomes crucial due to legacy browsers that do not support modern features, security measures, and layouts.
+One of the most famous examples of legacy browsers being a nightmare dynamic programming related to web development is Internet Explorer.
+Due to its poor performance, Microsoft discontinued its services after June 15th, 2022.

 Why is IE a nightmare?